Hengameh Mofid: Life

 She was born in January 1956 in Tehran, Iran.
 She is the youngest child of Gholamhossein Mofid, a well-known actor, teacher and calligrapher and his wife, Ghodssiyeh Farivar, a high school headmistress.
 Her family is one of the most famous and well-known families in Iranian theater and cinema and Persian literature.

 Her brothers Bijan, Bahman and Ardavan are all in the theater business.
-In fact, it was their father, who was a famous actor and theatre director of his time and his oldest son, Bijan Mofid- one of the most important Iranian playwrights and theatre directors of all times, who –indirectly- encouraged the younger ones to be in theatre as well.
+It was their father, who was a famous actor and theatre director of his time and his oldest son, Bijan Mofid- one of the most important Iranian playwrights and theatre directors of all times, who indirectly- encouraged the younger ones to be in theatre as well.

 Raised in such an artful environment, She entered Tehran Conservatory and after graduating, she entered Art College in Tehran.
-Meanwhile, she was a member in the only professional theater group working specially for children at the Institute for the Institute for the Intellectual Development of Children and Young Adults (IIDCYA, aka.
+Meanwhile, she was a member in the only professional theater group working specially for children at the Institute for the Intellectual Development of Children and Young Adults (IIDCYA, aka.
 Kanoon) under the supervision of American theatre director, Don Roger Laffoon.
 There she met her future husband and longtime collaborator, Kambiz Samimi Mofakham.
-They married in 1977 and have three children; all of them are in Art business.
+They married in 1977 and have three children; all of them are in art business.

-Being the first and best in children's theater, Kanoon Theater group did so many great performances including Shāparak Khānoum (lit.
+Being the first and best in children's theater, Kanoon Theater group did many performances including Shāparak Khānoum (lit.
 Miss Butterfly), The cloak of thousand tales, Kouti & Mouti, An event in The Puppet Town and so forth.
-They also performed in the Hamburg, Wales and Sydney International festivals and had many workshops for children all over the world.
+They also performed in the Hamburg, Wales and Sydney International festivals and had workshops for children all over the world.